 Submitted manuscripts should be written in English conforming to the standard IEEE templates available from here.
-We invite the following two types of submissions:
+We invite the following four types of submissions:

-Full Papers (6 pages complementary, and up to 8 pages with over length charge) and
+Full Papers for people attending the conference (6 pages complementary, and up to 8 pages with over length charge),

-Short Papers (3 pages complementary and up to 4 pages with over length charge).
+Online Short Papers for authors presenting via Teams (3 pages complementary and up to 4 pages with over length charge).

 All paper submissions must represent original and unpublished work.

 - Papers must be submitted to PDF Express to generate an IEEE compliant PDF for the conference.
-The PDF Express Conference ID for ITNAC 2021 is 53136X. (https://ieee-pdf-express.org) To learn more about how to use PDF Express go to the bottom of this page.
+The PDF Express Conference ID for ITNAC is mentioned in the section "How to use IEEE PDF Express" below.
+To learn more about how to use PDF Express go to the last section on this page.

 - Submit your PDF through EDAS here.